kurator-dev/kurator/docs/content/en/docs/fleet-manager/metric-plugin.md

 1. Setup Fleet manager by following the instructions in the [installation guide](/docs/setup/install-fleet-manager/).

-1. Fleet manager depends on [Fluxcd](https://fluxcd.io/flux/), setup by following the instructions in the [installation guide](/docs/setup/install-fluxcd/).

 1. Kurator metric depends on [Thanos](https://thanos.io), [Object Storage](https://thanos.io/tip/thanos/storage.md/) is required for Thanos.
 In the task, [Minio](https://min.io/) is used, setup by the [installation guide](/docs/setup/install-minio).